polar-bear-app/polar-bear-app.github.io/docs/user/1-getting-started.md

 - It is extracting an Arch Linux ARM64 filesystem.
 - It is installing Xfce4 and other important packages.

+You can click the progress bar to show/hide the log panel.
 This process can take up to 10 minutes.
 In the meantime, let's spend your precious time to understand some important concepts.

+You can always revisit this page by going to [polar-bear-app.github.io](https://polar-bear-app.github.io).

 :::info Tips
-Click the progress bar to open the log panel.
-Click it again to close the panel and continue reading.
-You can always revisit this page by going to [polar-bear-app.github.io](https://polar-bear-app.github.io).
+It is highly recommended that you keep the app open in the foreground until the installation is complete.
 :::

 ## How to install applications?